juicetinliu/ExTeNsIoN/README.md

 5. Make sure the icon is visible in your chrome toolbar

-6. EnJoY
+6. EnJoY (Reload pages for the extension to take effect)

-To turn off this extension: Click the extension icon until a lion icon is seen
+To turn **ON** this extension: Click the extension icon until an emoji icon is seen To turn **OFF** this extension: Click the extension icon until a lion icon is seen